 Packaging allows you to group various Salesforce Components for distribution or deployment.
-In this post we will learn about Unlocked Package and difference between unmanaged packages, managed packaged and unlocked package.
+In this post, we will learn about unlocked packages and the difference between unmanaged, managed, and unlocked packages.

 Salesforce offers different types of packages.
-Unlocked package is good fit for internal business apps and allowed customer to do modular application development.
-Unlocked package is the right package type for enterprise customers , Unless they plan to distribute an app on AppExchange.
-They can use unlocked packages to organize there existing metadata, package an app, extend an app that they’ve purchased from AppExchange, or package new metadata.
+The unlocked package is a good fit for internal business apps and allows customers to develop modular applications.
+An unlocked package is the right type for enterprise customers Unless they plan to distribute an app on AppExchange.
+They can use unlocked packages to organize their existing metadata, package an app, extend an app that they’ve purchased from AppExchange, or package new metadata.

-Unlocked packages help you to add, edit, and remove metadata in your org in a trackable way.
-You can install unlocked package to multiple orgs, and upgrade your Salesforce apps easier and faster.
+It helps you to add, edit, and remove metadata in your org in a trackable way.
+You can install unlocked packages to multiple organizations and upgrade your Salesforce apps more easily and faster.

 Unlocked packages follow a source-driven development model.
 The source of truth of the metadata contained within the package is your version control system, not what’s in an org.
 This model brings with it all the advantages of modern source-driven development models.

 With Modular Application Development, customers can break one monolithic app to multiple packages defining dependency between them.
 Unlock packages allow us to do that.
 Salesforce enterprise customers mostly used the org-based deployment approaches like Changesets and ANT deployment to deploy metadata to their orgs.
 With Unlocked Packages, there is a way to do Modular Application package-based deployment.

 What are the benefits of packaging over Change Sets and ANT Migration Tool?